Xavante language: Case

-Semantics

 Plurals

 In the Xavante language, plurals as well as duals are used to mark arguments in a clause.
 The language differentiates between singular nouns and dual, of which there is a quantity of two, and plural, in which the argument contains more than two items.
 These are expressed using morphological methods, including units that are used in a variety of contexts, including in different combinations.
 These markings appear to be used particularly for human subjects, and overall are vital to the structure of a clause in Xavante.

 Dual arguments in Xavante, particularly those referring to people, use one of several possible morphological units.
 In order to describe a pair of human arguments, it is first important to distinguish between the first, second, and third person.
-For using the dual in the first person as a subject, such as in ‘We both’, the morpheme ʔwa is used in the beginning of the clause, with dĩ at the end of the clause; in combination they produce the first person dual.
+For using the dual first person as a subject ("We both"), the morpheme ʔwa is used at the beginning of the clause, with dĩ at the end of the clause; in combination they produce the first person dual.
 This is seen here:

-When using the dual first person as an object, however, a different morpheme, ʔĩwa, is attached to the main verb, for instance as here:
+When using the dual first person as an object, however, a different morpheme, ʔĩwa, is attached to the main verb:

-When using the dual in the second person, for instance in saying ‘You both’, reduplication is used to denote optionality in the clause.
-In the first case, when ‘both’ is implied, ʔwa alone is used at the end of the clause, with the reduplicated ʔwaʔwa occurring earlier as follows:
+When using the second person dual ("Ye both"), reduplication is used to denote optionality in the clause.
+In the first case, when "both" is implied, ʔwa alone is used at the end of the clause, with the reduplicated ʔwaʔwa occurring earlier as follows:

 However, when the dual is not optional in the clause, only the reduplicated ʔwaʔwa occurs, at the end of the clause, as here:

 Finally, third person dual is also denoted similarly depending on whether the argument is in the subject or object position.
-For the former, the morpheme dzahurɛ is placed clause-finally, and denotes ‘They both’, as seen here:
+For the former, the morpheme dzahurɛ is placed clause-finally, and denotes "They both", as seen here:

 However, when the third person dual is in the object position, the same morpheme, dzahurɛ, is also used, as in the following example:

 In all, the dual marks all arguments in Xavante, and differentiates between first, second, and third person in subject and object positions.

 Plurals in Xavante, in which more than two arguments are described, is expressed using its own variations of morphemes.
 In the first person and third person, dzaʔra is used clause-finally, as here:

 However, the second person plural is expressed differently, with the previous morpheme, dzaʔra, being combined with ʔwaʔwa in two positions, clause-medially after the initial person marker and clause-finally, as here:

 In all, the plural in Xavante is expressed with less variation than in the dual, but nonetheless is always important to marking quantity of human subjects in the first, second, and third person.